csoeller/PYME-test-env/README.md

 and try some of the usual pyme commands.

 For windows users, one can make this more simple by using the launchers we have included (for `visgui`, `dh5view` and `PYMEClusterOfOne`).
 For these to work one needs to set up a couple of environment variables so that conda/mamba are found and the correct environment is activated to execute the pyme apps from (see below).

+#### Downloading and building specific releases

+In some circumstances you may want to download and build specific releases of `PYME` and `PYME-extra`.
+This can be achieved with the `--pyme-release` and `--pymex-release` options.
+If these options are not given a current snapshot of the `PYME` and `PYME-extra` repositories are downloaded and built.

+The arguments to these options should be the release tag on github for the release in question, e.g.

+    --pymex-release 25.11.29

+Note that the release options will conflict with the `--use-git` option (explained below) if selected.
+The rationale is that you can choose the specific commit manually when you clone the repo using git.

 #### Use git to clone repo (useful to work on code in test environment)